paygaphack/mentors-repo/README.md

 ### Recruitment Bias > Accessibility / Awareness / Perfect Information
 * WHERE are jobs, particularly the higher paid ones, advertised?
 ARE they even fully advertised? i.e. biased reach, closed networks

-### A pseudo-Bechdel Test for detecting/identifying discrimination
+### A pseudo-Bechdel Test for detecting/identifying organisational gender bias

 ----